niels-slotboom/notes/Submanifolds.typ

 $
 we can compute the connection coefficients as
 $
-  tensor(macron(Gamma),+theta,-phi phi) &= g^(theta theta) macron(Gamma)_(theta phi phi) = -sin theta cos theta = -1/2 sin(2 theta),\
+  tensor(macron(Gamma), +theta, -phi phi) &= g^(theta theta) macron(Gamma)_(theta phi phi) = -sin theta cos theta = -1/2 sin(2 theta),\
-  tensor(macron(Gamma),+phi,-theta phi) = tensor(macron(Gamma),+phi, -phi theta) &= g^(phi phi)macron(Gamma)_(phi phi theta) = (cos theta)/(sin theta) = cot theta.
+  tensor(macron(Gamma), +phi, -theta phi) = tensor(macron(Gamma), +phi, -phi theta) &= g^(phi phi)macron(Gamma)_(phi phi theta) = (cos theta)/(sin theta) = cot theta.
 $
 This reproduces exactly the same result as the projection formula, as we would expect from our derivations made for general manifolds---it is nevertheless satisfying to see that the abstract machinery does indeed work when applied to concrete examples.

 = Curvature
 In this section, we examine the different kinds of curvature that arise in the study of submanifolds and foliations.
 We begin by reviewing the definition of the Riemann curvature tensor and its contractions, which will allow us to define both the _ambient curvature_ of a manifold $cal(M)$ and the _instrinsic curvature_ of the leaves of a foliation $Sigma$ on it.
 The ambient curvature is defined via the ambient connection $nabla$ on $cal(M)$, whereas the intrinsic curvature is derived from the induced connection $nabla$, which---as established in the previous section---is the tangential projection of $nabla$ onto $Sigma$.

 This immediately suggests a relationship between the ambient and intrinsic curvatures.
 One might naïvely expect, by analogy  with the connections, that the intrinsic curvature is simply the projection of the ambient one.
 A simple counterexample will demonstrate that this cannot be entire picture.
 This leads us to the notion of _extrinsic curvature_, which---roughly speaking---captures the normal component of the ambient connection $nabla$ that is discarded when passing to $mnabla$.

 This will prepare us for the derivation of the Gauss-Codazzi equation in the next section, which relates the intrinsic, extrinsic and projected ambient curvatures in a precise and elegant way.
 == Intrinsic Curvature